Receiving MBE from Prince of Wales ‘unbelievable’, says Chris Kamara

 On meeting William, he added: “It was unbelievable.”

-There was a huge outpouring of support for Kamara on social media when he went public about his apraxia of speech (AOS) diagnosis, saying he felt “a fraud” as a broadcaster having learned he had the condition.
+There was a huge outpouring of support for Kamara on social media when he went public about his apraxia of speech diagnosis last year, saying he felt “a fraud” as a broadcaster having learned he had the condition.

 He said the public support he had received was “amazing” and “humbling”.

-Former England player Milner, who also played for Aston Villa and Man City, was made an MBE for services to Association Football and to charity.
+Former England international Milner, who also played for Newcastle, Aston Villa and Manchester City, was made an MBE for services to football and charity.

-He told PA it was “a bit nerve-racking” to get the gong from William, but added: “He’s obviously a Villa fan so we talked about Villa and what a good club it was and how much I enjoyed my time there and just about football in general really, yeah.”
+He told PA it was “a bit nerve-racking” to get the gong from William, but added: “He’s obviously a Villa fan so we talked about Villa and what a good club it was and how much I enjoyed my time there and just about football in general really.”

 On whether he wants a contract extension at Liverpool, he said: “Obviously I feel like I can still contribute and want to keep playing but it depends what the club will say on that and we’ll see what happens over the next few months.”